Raising four young children in a freshman dorm isn’t exactly typical.

 “They would try to talk to us and communicate with us as if it’s like a Tuesday afternoon,” John said.
 “But it’s 2 o’clock in the morning, so they’re trying to have intellectual conversations with us and they’re swaying side to side.”

 John, dean for academic affairs, assistant vice provost for undergraduate education and an adjunct instructor in psychology and neuroscience, has been part of the faculty-in-residence program at Duke since 2016.
-The program gives free rent to faculty that live in campus residence halls and aims to promote more exchanges between students and faculty.
+The program gives free rent to faculty who live in campus residence halls and aims to promote more exchanges between students and faculty.

 He joined the program after a colleague approached him about it.